WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Assist_AutoCSAT.md

 1. Capture surveys using **Webex Contact Center Experience Management**.
 2. Capture customer survey responses using the **Global variable** within your flow.

+Make a note in AutoCSAT setting in Controlhub we using **Global Variable**

    ![Profiles](../graphics/Lab1_AI_Agent/3.21.png)

 ### Task 2 Explore AutoCSAT using Analyzer report and Supervisor Dashboard